PHP Extensions¶

 The PHPinfo page in the screenshot above reveals the currently installed cURL version is 7.29.0, but certain applications may require a higher version in order to work properly.

-Install the Latest cURL¶
+Install the latest cURL¶

 Run the following commands: